AI-generated

 Arguments of the Petitioners

-• 1.
-Even if Lot No. 107 was initially paraphernal, it became conjugal property upon the construction of the conjugal house thereon.
+• Even if Lot No. 107 was originally paraphernal, it became conjugal property ipso facto upon the construction of the conjugal house thereon, pursuant to Article 1404 of the Old Civil Code (now Article 158 of the New Civil Code).

-• 3.
-Felisa Felias is estopped by negligence and actions from claiming ownership of Lot No. 107.
+• Estoppel through negligence and actuations bars Felisa Felias from claiming ownership of Lot No. 107 as against Caltex.

 Issues